June 23 - 29, 2013: Issue 116

 Is it all just a big expensive way to let us know what we think we’re getting a say on is actually already occurring and we are ‘obliged to accept it’?

-Certain as this phrasing to any Australian worth their salt is bound to cause a naturally angry reaction and even a little ‘we’ll override you’ going back the other way, one way is to get to have a say, to be able to continue to scrutinise any application, is to insist that you can do just that.
-How effective any protest past that point will be is a good test of just how democratic NSW may or may not still be.
+To be able to continue to scrutinise any application, community groups advise, means you must insist that you can do just that.
+How effective any protest against inappropriate developments past that point of a 'submission' will be a good test of just how democratic NSW may or may not still be.
 What seems certain is if you don’t speak up you may well be living in a concrete tomb before your demise.

 During recent weeks, and numerous discussions, a list of what you should consider to place in your own submissions has accumulated.
-We share the suggestions here as we, after all, are a mere news service:
+We share the suggestions forwarded by local community groups here:

 The NSW Government’s alarming planning reforms; Do you know...